-BFT will use WSDOT's recommended performance targets for all Transit Agencies (Table 5).
+BFT will use WSDOT's recommended performance targets for all Transit Agencies (Table 6).
 WSDOT used these common metrics to produce the WSDOT Annual Public Transportation Summary.
+BFT's ongoing commitment to these goals and strategies reflects the agency's dedication to creating a reliable, safe, and accessible transit system for all members of our community.
+As BFT welcomes new leadership, the agency looks forward to furthering these initiatives and continuously improving services.